DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 sudo nmcli dev wifi con 'SSID' password 'pass'
 ```

-For example if my Wi-Fi's name is `DSAIL` and it's password is `dsail@19`, the command will take the form:
+For example if my Wi-Fi's name is `DSAIL` and its password is `dsail@19`, the command will take the form:

 ```cpp
 sudo nmcli dev wifi con DSAIL password dsail@19